jfmcelroy/bike-lanes-optimization/README.md

 Fortunately, many cities have begun retrofitting car-centric infrastructure with more bike-friendly features.
 The optimization model we produce seeks to answer to the question "What are the best roads on which to build bike-friendly infrastructure to minimize the amount of safety-detouring?"

+# Authors

+[James Ford McElroy](https://sites.google.com/view/jamesfordmcelroy) is a Ph.D. student at the University of Kentucky in Lexington, studying mathematics and interested in transportation justice.
+[Dr. Daphne Skipper](https://sites.google.com/usna.edu/daphneskipper) is an Associate Professor at the U.S. Naval Academy and an expert in optimization.

 # Stress

 The organization [PeopleForBikes](https://www.peopleforbikes.org/) has classification criteria that groups bike routes into high stress and low stress segments, detailed [here](https://cityratings.peopleforbikes.org/about/methodology).